What Is My Trauma Type and How Does it Effect my Sexuality and Intimacy?

 How do we resolve this?

-Once we recognise ourselves and see our Four F strategies and defence mechanisms at play we know this is a sign there is unresolved trauma at play and we can begin to take the necessary steps on our healing journey which can be characterised as follows:
+Once we recognise ourselves and see our Four F strategies and defence mechanisms at play we know this is a sign there is unresolved complex trauma at play and we can begin to take the necessary steps on our healing journey which can be characterised as follows:

 Fight types the process begins with them becoming more aware of the pain of their abandonment feelings, so the feelings of shame and fear can be transformed, and to use the anger they feel and direct it towards their childhood experiences, rather than at their intimates